What powers the wind from the black hole accretion disc in GRO J1655-40?: Radiation hydrodynamic simulation

 \section{Radiation hydrodynamic simulation}

-We calculate density, velocity and temperature distribution of the wind in the spherical polar coordinate with axisymmetric by radiation hydrodyanamic simulation, which is the same code as \citet{Tomaru2019, Tomaru2020b}.
-This code requires the SED, its luminosity and the disc outer radius as input parameters.
+We calculate density, velocity and temperature distribution of the wind in a 2D (axisymmetric) radiation hydrodynamic simulation, which is the same code as \citet{Tomaru2019, Tomaru2020b}, but we review it here for completeness.
+The code requires the SED, its luminosity and the disc outer radius as input parameters.
 We take the SED from the simultaneous {\it RXTE} observation (OBSID:91702-01-19-00) (left in Fig.\ref{fig:sed_thermal}).
 Using photoionisation code {\sc cloudy}, we also calculate the thermal equilibrium curve of photo-ionised plasma irradiated by that SED (right in Fig. \ref{fig:sed_thermal}).

-This thermal equilibrium curve is almost identical to other sources with disc dominated spectrum.
-The gas evolve with time to reach the thermal equilibrium.
-The simulated distribution of density with velocity vector and temperature are shown in Fig \ref{fig:2d_plot}.
-These structure are similar to the previous simulation \citep{Tomaru2020b}.
+Using {\sc cloudy} and this SED as the input parameter, we calculate radiation heating/cooling and the force multiplier, which is the ratio of effective optical depth to that of electron scattering as functions of $\xi$ and $T$ in optically thin limit.
+The radiative heating/cooling includes Compton process, free-free, bound-free, free-bound, bound-bound, and force multiplier includes bound-bound and bound-free.
+We run radiation hydrodynamic simulation by solving the equations in \citet{Tomaru2019}.
+We use spherical polar coordinates, and set the computational domain in R direction as $R_{\rm in}=0.01 R_{\rm IC}$ and $R_{\rm out} = 2 R_{\rm IC}$.
+The radial grid spacing is logarithmic, calculated by